 The class will agree their class expectations during the Autumn term.
-These are based upon the themes outlined above and are linked to the school values.
+These are linked to the school values.

 Each class have their own 'Good to Be Green' chart, with the children's names displayed, in the classroom.
-At the beginning of a school day, all children start with a green card with each day being a fresh start.
+At the beginning of a school day, all children start with a green card, with each day being a fresh start.

-Pupils can then earn Gold and Platinum cards for positive behaviour.
-Yellow and Red Cards are received for misbehaviours.
+Pupils can then earn Gold and Platinum cards for positive behaviour, reflected by the core values.
+Yellow and Red Cards are received for misbehaviours, those which fall outside of the core values and expectations within school.

-Rewards (Green, Gold and Platinum cards) (See 'Green' display triangles in appendix 2)
+Rewards (Green, Gold and Platinum cards) (See 'Green' display triangles in Appendix 2)

 All members of staff will recognise, celebrate and reinforce appropriate behaviour at all times around the school through praise.
-Wherever appropriate, children's best efforts will be celebrated and staff should work on the principle of a 4:1 praise to sanction ratio.
+Wherever appropriate, children's best efforts will be celebrated, and staff should work on the principle of a 4:1 praise to sanction ratio.